mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 start the app, performance will decrease at the beginning
 then close Virtuam Machine Connection window to restore performance

+There is a switch on Hyper-V settings (not VM settings), Enhanced Session Mode Policy
+to permanently disable enhanced session so you don't need to
+manually cancel enhanced session when connect to VM

 Don't know why this work though

 ## YUV420 vs YUV444